 Windy joined the CRMS staff in 2015 and has worked in our summer program as well as in early childhood.
 She holds an AA in paralegal studies, and she has taken coursework in ornamental horticulture as well as the MEIPN Montessori Assistant Training.
 Her background as a legal secretary/paralegal was in representing plaintiffs in civil rights litigation, which helped refine her skills in organization and mindful communication.
 When not in the classroom, Windy enjoys gardening and crafting, with specialization in spinning, felting, and dying fibers.

 Bill earned his Master of Science in Teaching from Fordham University’s Graduate School of Education while teaching seventh and eighth grade English and Social Studies in the Bronx with Teach for America.
 As a teacher, Bill created a peer mediation and negotiation program, coached a junior mock trial team, and prepared students for an international Model United Nations Competition in New York City.
 Following Teach for America, Bill graduated from the George Washington University Law School.
 As an attorney, he has valued working directly with crime victims, refugees escaping torture in their home countries, and clients with catastrophic physical, emotional and mental trauma.
 He is excited to draw upon his legal background while challenging students to think critically about important issues, to advocate for the causes they believe in, and to effectively resolve conflicts in their communities.
-Bill joined Cedar River Montessori in 2017, and he is looking forward to earning his Montessori certification while learning new approaches to student-centered English and Social Studies instruction.
+Bill joined Cedar River Montessori in 2017, and he is working toward his Montessori Secondary I and II credential through the Cincinnati Montessori Secondary Teacher Education Program (CMStep).

 Kris Ramos – Montessori Teacher